CarbonLDP/carbonldp-js-sdk/doc/README.md

 authenticate( username:string,  password:string ):Promise<Carbon.Auth.Credentials>
 ```

-Authenticate the user with an `username` and `password`.
+Authenticate the user with a `username` and `password`.
 Uses the `TOKEN` method for the authentication.

 *Parameters*